 In reality every client business is different to some degree and this invariably results in differing approaches to procurement and engagement with the supply side.
 The more informed clients have therefore tended to specify the intent of what they require in the absence of clear agreed industry standards.

-The CCLG commenced engaging with Chartered Institute of Building (CIOB) client members at the beginning of the year and we have agreed to work together to engage the wider client community to demonstrate consistent leadership across a wide spectrum of subjects where clients can make a difference.
-These wide ranging topics are addressed through the Standards Group meetings.
+The CCLG commenced engaging with Chartered Institute of Building (CIOB) client members at the beginning of 2020 and we have agreed to work together to engage the wider client community to demonstrate consistent leadership across a wide spectrum of subjects where clients can make a difference.
+These wide ranging topics are addressed through the monthly Best Practice Working Group meetings.